olgarithms/sphinx-tutorial/docs/hosting-on-github-pages.md

 ```

 {: .tip }
-Instead of committing a `.nojekyll` file, you can add the extension `sphinx.ext.githubpages` to our `conf.py`.
-It automatically adds the `.nojekyll` file on `make html`.
+Instead of committing a `.nojekyll` file, you can add the extension
+`sphinx.ext.githubpages` to your `conf.py`.
+It automatically adds the `.nojekyll` file on
+`make html`.

 ```py
 extensions = [